stefanvictora/hue-scheduler/README.md

 **New in 0.15.0** — **Scene scheduling** (`scene:<name>`): load per-light states from a Hue scene and schedule them as a group — edit the scene in the Hue app and the schedule updates automatically.
 Plus **gradient support**, **OKLCH color input**, **parameterized effects with speed control**, and smooth **fade-to-off interpolation**. *(Scene scheduling requires Hue Bridge.)*

 **New in 0.14.0** — **Update lights even when they're off** (Hue Bridge; enabled by default).
-Lights are updated in the background, ensuring they turn on directly in the scheduled state.
+Hue Scheduler keeps their brightness and color up to date without turning them on, so they already have the right values when they do turn on.
 For schedules where lights are intentionally turned off at specific times, **Scene Sync** (`--enable-scene-sync`) remains the recommended approach.

 Hue Scheduler goes beyond tools like Adaptive Lighting by giving you precise control over brightness, color temperature, color, power state, and custom interpolations between solar and absolute times.
 It's designed to work with dumb wall switches: as soon as lights become available, Hue Scheduler applies the correct settings consistently, even after physical on/off toggles.